-- Updating broken links to administrative rules - Additional language around nonresident card privileges - Additional language regarding the Cards for Kids Act - Statement directing the resource sharing committee to review plan every three years - Other wording edits/additions
+- Updating broken links to administrative rules - Additional language around nonresident card privileges - Additional language regarding the Cards for Kids Act - Statement directing the resource sharing committee to review plan every three years - Other wording edits/additions https://railslibraries.org/sites/default/files/mtg/2024/06/106196/8.2%20Resource%20Sharing %20Policy.pdf

-This revised plan was approved by the Resource Sharing Committee on May 6, and was subsequently approved by the Policy Committee on May 17.
-If approved by the full RAILS Board of Directors, this plan will then be sent to the Illinois State Library for final approval.
+This revised plan was approved by the RAILS Resource Sharing Committee on May 6, was subsequently approved by the RAILS Policy Committee on May 17, and approved by the RAILS Board at the June 21 meeting.
+The Resource Sharing Plan has now been sent to the Illinois State Library for final review.